 Planting seeds in the spring requires a leap of faith.
 The distance from this early spring day to the harvest will be counted in bug battles, hours of prayer for good weather, and the ton of weeds ripped from the ground.
 The magician seed, for its part, will embrace soil, light and rain.

-first tomato I taste the sun’s warmth in a daydream
+I taste the sun’s warmth

 I accompany my daughter to the surgical center in predawn darkness.
 My three year old grandson is scheduled for a procedure.
 He wants a drink of water, which is not allowed before anesthesia.
 He is very focused on his need for liquid.
 When we leave the house his mother points to the moon, still high in the sky.
 He asks, ” Mama, can we drive right under the moon?”
 “Sure, Bud,” says his mom.
 He stops asking for a drink, the unpleasantness of his thirst forgotten for the moment.

 Failed Haiku : A Journal of English Senryu

 Fragment She is riding on an old fashioned sleigh with a back and side bar to hold her in the seat.
 Icy air bites her cheeks.
 Her sister is positioned in front and she knows enough to hold on to her. puppies curled up together winter sun There is a roughness on her cold cheek […]